By Don Hart

 As you look at the three phases of the Buyer’s Journey, you can see that there are no hard lines between phases.
 You’re educating Marlene throughout the process, and this puts your organization on the map of potential solutions for Marlene and friends she might speak with, now or in the future.

 But your mindset in the first two phases is to not market or advertise your services.
 Rather, it is to serve Marlene by providing education and insights that benefit her and the community as a whole.
 This helps all of the “Marlenes” out there—and their family members—make good, educated decisions during an often challenging period of their lives.

-In a future post, we’ll look at working with Marlene in the Decision phase of her Buyer’s Journey.
+In a future post, we’ll look at one more, often un-identified, phase in the Buyer’s Journey, Pre-awareness.

 Meanwhile, if you have questions about how to leverage your Brand to achieve your sales and marketing goals, please contact me at firstname.lastname@example.org.